153 lines

 ```

 This should show `espsta0` listed as a WiFi device.
-If it’s not listed, you may need to bring the interface up manually:
+If its not listed, you may need to bring the interface up manually:

 ```